susbo/Drosophila_unistrand_clusters/De-novo_clusters/README.md

 # De-novo clusters

 Analysis to visualise genome-wide LTR and total transposon content, respectively, to aid the discovery of unistrand piRNA clusters.

+## Output
 To produce the output files, run the following scripts:

 ```
 .
 01_prepare.sh